Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 **Special Note**: Bonded individuals must each have the Bond merit, though the level does not need to be the same.

-Your soul has been entwined with another’s, uniting your Destinies.
+Your soul has been entwined with another, uniting your Destinies.
 The character instinctively knows if their Bond is in danger, and the general direction they are in.